 Foreign Holiday Essentials

 Passport, passport, passport!
 If you don't want to wait (or can't wait) then it's possible to get your baby's first passport within a week using the fast-track service, but the standard takes three weeks.
-It's worth remembering that the current COVID-19 situation may cause delays with both processing and postage and to therefore apply for your baby's passport as far in advance as you possibly can.
 Your child should be added to your travel insurance regardless of where you are holidaying, but it really is vital if you are leaving the UK.
 And, whatever you do, don't forget to pack plug adaptors.

 Beach Holiday Essentials